-Are you asking what is chronic pain syndrome?
-In short, the chronic pain syndrome definition When you feel pain, your body is normally reacting to an injury or an illness.
+Are you asking, “what is chronic pain syndrome”?
+When you feel pain, your body is normally reacting to an injury or an illness.
 The pain lessens as your body heals, and you start to feel better.
 However, if you have chronic pain syndrome, you may continue to hurt long after your injury or illness is gone.
 Eventually, chronic pain syndrome may turn into psychological or physical trauma.
 Trauma therapy in Mahanoy City PA is available if you are suffering from chronic pain syndrome that has led to an addiction.
 A treatment center can provide professional help and support so that you can overcome both your physical condition and your addiction.

 What is Chronic Pain Syndrome?